MarekMatyas/Cloud-computing-AWS/S3/VPC's/README.md

 This allowed users to exercise greater control over the security of their resources and data, and to create more complex network topologies ot meet their specific needs.

+ACL:

+Difference between ACL(Access control list) and SG(Security Group) is that the ACL adds another layer of security and checks the Inbound and Outbound rules

 # Subnets